James Moffat Douglas

+Background

 The son of John and Euphemia (Moffat) Douglas, he was born and received his early education in Linton, Bankhead, Roxburghshire in Scotland, and came with his parents to settle on a small farm near Cambray, Ontario, in 1851.

 Douglas was elected to the House of Commons of Canada for the district of Assiniboia East in the 1896 Federal Election.
 He defeated William McDonald, who had been acclaimed as the riding's Member of Parliament in the previous election.
 Douglas won under the Liberal Party of Canada banner, but also had strong backing from the local farmers' organization, the Patrons of Industry.

 In 1900, he was re-elected to represent the district.
 He retired in 1904.

 Douglas was appointed to the Senate of Canada to represent the province of Saskatchewan on the advice of Prime Minister Wilfrid Laurier on March 8, 1906.
 He served in the Canadian Senate affiliated as an Independent Liberal until his death on August 19, 1920.

 Douglas built a homestead in the Qu'Appelle Valley in 1904.
 He named it Tantallon because he said the location reminded him of Tantallon Castle in Scotland.
 Tantallon takes its name from the homestead.